SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

-Close competitors included the \textbf{PBI nnUNet} and \textbf{Dolphins} methods. \textbf{PBI nnUNet} achieved a DICE of 0.787 ± 0.136 and a JACRD of 0.649 ± 0.183, while \textbf{Dolphins} reported a DICE of 0.784 ± 0.112 and a JACRD of 0.645 ± 0.147.
-Both methods outperformed the baseline methods, with \textbf{PBI nnUNet} showing slightly higher VOLSMTY at 0.955 ± 0.090 compared to \textbf{Dolphins} at 0.943 ± 0.056.
-Their bAHD scores were also lower than the baselines, indicating better boundary accuracy.
+Close competitors included \pbinnUNet[0] and \dolphins[0]. \pbinnUNet[0] achieved a Dice of 0.787 ± 0.136 and a Jaccard of 0.649 ± 0.183, while \dolphins[0] reported a Dice of 0.784 ± 0.112 and a Jaccard of 0.645 ± 0.147.
+Both methods outperformed the baselines, with \pbinnUNet[0] showing a slightly higher VolSim of 0.955 ± 0.090 compared with 0.943 ± 0.056 for \dolphins[0].
+Their bAVD scores were also lower than those of the baselines, indicating better boundary accuracy.

-The \textbf{ADAR\_LAB TriUNet} method, which previously excelled on the open dataset, achieved an overall DICE of 0.772 ± 0.135 and a JACRD of 0.628 ± 0.176.
-Although these results surpass the baseline methods, they are slightly lower than those of the top-performing methods.
-The VOLSMTY for \textbf{ADAR\_LAB TriUNet} was high at 0.949 ± 0.050, suggesting robust volumetric accuracy.
-However, its bAHD was 0.917 ± 0.529, which, while better than the baselines, was higher than that of \textbf{LSGroup}, indicating less precise boundary segmentation.
+The \ADARTriUNet[0] method, which previously excelled on the open dataset, achieved an overall Dice of 0.772 ± 0.135 and a Jaccard of 0.628 ± 0.176.
+Although these results surpass the baselines, they are slightly lower than those of the top-performing methods.
+The VolSim for \ADARTriUNet[0] was high at 0.949 ± 0.050, suggesting robust volumetric accuracy.
+However, its bAVD was 0.917 ± 0.529, which, whilst better than the baselines, was higher than that of \lsgroup[0], indicating less precise boundary segmentation.

-Methods such as \textbf{neuRoSliCCe multiMIP} and \textbf{neuRoSliCCe DS6\_MIP} demonstrated moderate performance. \textbf{NeuRoSliCCe multiMIP} achieved a DICE of 0.757 ± 0.106 and a JACRD of 0.609 ± 0.134, outperforming the baselines in volume similarity with a score of 0.896 ± 0.087 but with a higher bAHD of 0.908 ± 0.311. \textbf{NeuRoSliCCe DS6\_MIP} had a DICE of 0.731 ± 0.097 and a JACRD of 0.576 ± 0.119, with a bAHD of 1.114 ± 0.406, indicating less accurate boundary delineation compared to the top methods.
+\neuromultiMIP[0] and \neuroDSMIP[0] demonstrated moderate performance. \neuromultiMIP[0] achieved a Dice of 0.757 ± 0.106 and a Jaccard of 0.609 ± 0.134, outperforming the baselines in volumetric similarity with a score of 0.896 ± 0.087 but with a higher bAVD of 0.908 ± 0.311. \neuroDSMIP[0] had a Dice of 0.731 ± 0.097 and a Jaccard of 0.576 ± 0.119, with a bAVD of 1.114 ± 0.406, indicating less accurate boundary delineation compared with the top methods.

-Notably, methods such as \textbf{ADAR\_LAB nnUNet} and \textbf{ADAR\_LAB SwinUNETR}, which performed well on the open dataset, did not maintain superior performance in the overall evaluation. \textbf{ADAR\_LAB nnUNet} had a DICE of 0.718 ± 0.134 and a JACRD of 0.560 ± 0.169, while \textbf{ADAR\_LAB SwinUNETR} had a DICE of 0.715 ± 0.137 and a JACRD of 0.556 ± 0.171.
-Both methods had higher bAHD scores of 1.643 ± 1.505 and 1.508 ± 1.404, respectively, suggesting decreased boundary accuracy.
+Notably, \ADARnnUNet[0] and \ADARSwinUNETR[0], which performed well on the open dataset, did not maintain superior performance in the overall evaluation. \ADARnnUNet[0] had a Dice of 0.718 ± 0.134 and a Jaccard of 0.560 ± 0.169, while \ADARSwinUNETR[0] had a Dice of 0.715 ± 0.137 and a Jaccard of 0.556 ± 0.171.
+Both methods had higher bAVD scores of 1.643 ± 1.505 and 1.508 ± 1.404, respectively, suggesting decreased boundary accuracy.